tatianegercina/FinTech/02-Homework/21-Advanced-Solidity/Instructions/README.md

 ### Deploying the crowdsale

 Deploy the crowsale to the Kovan or Ropsten testnet, and store the deployed address for later.
+Switch MetaMask to your desired network, and use the `Deploy` tab in Remix to deploy your contracts.
+Take note of the total gas cost, and compare it to how costly it would be in reality.

 ### Testing the crowdsale

-Test the crowdsale once again using your testnet tokens, then once you confirm that the crowdsale works as expected, try to add the token to MyCrypto and test a transaction.
+Test the crowdsale by sending Ether to the crowdale, then once you confirm that the crowdsale works as expected, try to add the token to MyCrypto and test a transaction.
+You can test the time functionality by replacing `now` with `fakenow`, and creating a setter function to modify `fakenow` to whatever time you want to simulate.

-You can add custom tokens from the `Add custom token` feature:
+You can add custom tokens in MyCrypto from the `Add custom token` feature:

 ![add-custom-token](https://i.imgur.com/p1wwXQ9.png)

+You can also do the same for MetaMask.

 ### Submission